Arizona Center for Fertility Studies has a long-standing and very successful donor sperm program. Donor sperm may be used in a number of situations:

 We can assist patients looking to conceive using anonymous donor sperm from a certified cryobank or sperm obtained from a known donor.

-Arizona Center for Fertility Studies works with a number of certified cryobanks in the country, mainly California cryobank (CCB), as well as having our own donor sperm.
-The highest level standard setting body for tissue banks in the nation is the American Association of Tissue Banks (AATB) established in 1977.
+Arizona Center for Fertility Studies works with a number of certified cryobanks and is happy to facilitate the use of donor sperm from any cryobank you choose.
+It is worth noting that the American Association of Tissue Banks (AATB) sets the highest standards for certification by cryobanks.
 To be accredited by the AATB the tissue bank must submit to comprehensive on-site inspections.
-These inspections are designed to assure that the bank is professionally managed, appropriately staffed and has put in place policies and procedures to provide consistent quality of care.
-Arizona Center for Fertility Studies uses, are accredited by the AATB.
+These inspections are designed to ensure that the bank is professionally managed, appropriately staffed, and has put in place policies and procedures to provide consistent quality of care.
+Arizona Center for Fertility Studies recommends sperm banks that are accredited by the AATB.

-Arizona Center for Fertility Studies offers, through CCB, a large and varied selection of donors to choose from with all different physical characteristics and ethnic backgrounds.
+The cryobanks that we work with offer a broad and varied selection of donors to choose from with all different physical characteristics and ethnic backgrounds.

 Sperm bank donors are hand-picked and screened intensely, following all FDA guidelines, before being accepted into these various donor programs.
 Potential donors are subjected to an exhaustive medical, genetic, and psychological screening - as well as a detailed examination of their background and family medical history.
 Screening is detailed and far-reaching to ensure that recipients are provided “the best of the best."

 Prior to doing donor sperm insemination, Arizona Center for Fertility Studies follows all guidelines by the FDA concerning the use of third party tissue, including donor sperm, donor eggs, or donor embryos.
 These guidelines are established for the safety of the woman and her partner, and Arizona Center for Fertility Studies will not do donor sperm insemination before all testing on the woman and her partner is done; nor should a woman have donor insemination at any facility that does not complete the appropriate testing.